mROS-base/mros2-posix/README.md

 Here, IP address and netmask are `192.168.11.3` and `255.255.255.0`, respectively.

-You need to edit the below files to set IP address and netmask need to be will be used on the following cases.
+You need to edit the below files to set IP address and netmask.

-* Setting `IP address` of embeddedRTPS config.h
+* IP address and netmask to `workspace/include/netif.h`
-* Setting `IP address`  and `netmask` as arguments of mros-posix application
+* IP address to `workspace/include/rtps/config.h`

 ## Quickstart

-This section explains how to build and execute mros2-posix application as a Linux/POSIX process, using `pub_string` as an example.
+This section explains how to build and execute mros2-posix application as a Linux/POSIX process, using `pub_string` as an example (please see workspace/README.md for another examples).

 ### Build for mros2-posix app